Liza858/dangerous-test-detector/README.md

 ## How to start

-* create new project in PyCharm and
+* create new project in PyCharm
 * set Python interpreter
-* add new .py file to project
+* add new `.py` file to the project
 * create Unittest class with several test methods